maximiano86/eks-with-karpenter/README.md

 - **Karpenter Controller Role:** To define the IAM role assumed by the Karpenter controller pod.
 - **Karpenter Controller Policy:** To grant permissions for managing EC2, IAM, and EKS resources required for provisioning nodes.
 - **IAM Role Attachment:** To bind the custom policy to the Karpenter controller role.
-- **Helm Release:** To install Karpenter in the cluster using a local Helm chart, with IRSA annotations and RBAC enabled.
+- **Helm Release (Karpenter):** To install Karpenter in the cluster using a local Helm chart, with IRSA annotations and RBAC enabled.
 - **EC2NodeClass:** To define launch parameters for Karpenter-managed EC2 instances, including AMI, IAM role, subnet and security group selectors.
 - **NodePool:** To configure dynamic provisioning of ARM64 spot instances using the defined EC2NodeClass, with constraints on architecture, capacity type, instance category, and generation.
 - **Test Pod:** To validate ARM64 provisioning by scheduling a simple container on a Karpenter-managed node.
+- **Helm Release (ALB Controller):** To deploy the AWS Load Balancer Controller into the EKS cluster using Helm.

 ## Known Issues
 1. Due to limitations in the Terraform Helm provider, OCI charts cannot be installed directly via `helm_release`.
 As a workaround, the chart must be manually downloaded before applying the module.